Scattering Amplitudes For All Masses and Spins: (Super)Higgs Mechanism as IR Unification

 But now in this form, the challenge is to check the factorization channels, which will fix the $\mathcal{O}(m_\gamma^2, M^2_{h})$ terms.
 For example in the limit where $m_\gamma^2=M^2_{h}\equiv m^2$, the remaining term is simply \eq \mathcal{O}(m^2)=\frac{m^2(\langle\mathbf{4}\mathbf{3}\rangle^2[\mathbf{1}\mathbf{2}]^2+\langle\mathbf{1}\mathbf{2}\rangle^2[\mathbf{3}\mathbf{4}]^2-\langle\mathbf{4}\mathbf{3}\rangle[\mathbf{4}\mathbf{3}]\langle\mathbf{1}\mathbf{2}\rangle[\mathbf{1}\mathbf{2}])+\{u\}{+}\{t\}}{(s-m^2)(t-m^2)(u-m^2)}\,. \eqe We have thus seen the Higgs mechanism very explicitly as an IR deformation.
 Note that while it is pleasing to see everything work explicitly, the correct HE limit was guaranteed once we ensured the $3$ particle amplitudes reproduced and unified the helicity amplitudes in the high-energy limit.
 Again: all the non-trivial physics was in the ``unified packaging" of all the massless helicity amplitudes into the massive amplitudes - everything was guaranteed to work after that point.

 We could also consider

 and derive the rest of the physics.
-For example from the fact that we know there is a coupling $\lambda(E^2+H^2)^2$ in the UV, tells us that we have an $(EEHH)=\lambda$ component that needs to be unified in to
+For example from the fact that we know there is a coupling $\lambda(E^2+H^2)^2$ in the UV, tells us that we have an $(EEHH)=\lambda$ component that needs to be unified into

 Naively, one would combine this with $(\gamma\gamma HH)$, however, the bolded version of this amplitude: \eq \vcenter{\hbox{ }}=\frac{\langle3|p_1{-}p_4|2]^2}{4st}\;\rightarrow\;\frac{\langle\mathbf{3}|p_1{-}p_4|\mathbf{2}]^2}{4(s-m^2_\gamma)(t-m^2_\gamma)}\,, \eqe will not contain such a high-energy scalar contact piece.
 This suggests that we should directly IR deform it: \eq \lambda=\lambda \frac{\langle23\rangle[23]}{t}\;\rightarrow\;\lambda\frac{\langle\mathbf{2}\mathbf{3}\rangle[\mathbf{2}\mathbf{3}]}{(t-m^2_H)}\,. \eqe Thus we see that by IR deforming it, we are forced to have a Higgs propagator, whose residue reveals the presence of a Higgs cubic coupling .